FAQs

 • Why do you charge for running diagnostics?

-Our diagnostic fees are necessary to cover the expenses associated with the time, specialized equipment, and professional expertise required to accurately identify the root cause of vehicle issues.
-This process extends beyond simply reading error codes and requires the skills of experienced technicians who have undergone years of training.
-This also allows our technicians to take the time needed to ensure we get the right repair the first time, every time.
+Our diagnostic fees cover the costs of time, specialized equipment, and professional expertise needed to accurately identify vehicle problems.
+This process involves more than just reading error codes—it requires technicians with years of training.
+These fees also ensure our team can take the necessary time to get the right repair on the first attempt, every time we service your vehicle.

 • How often should I get my oil changed?